 - The shape of the paraglider is formed by the pressure of air entering the cell openings in the front

 The paragliding team are not just enthusiastic, passionate and good at their jobs, they also speak a few different languages which makes is easier to chat to tourists about what they should expect.
-English, Afrikaans, German and Spanish are just a few of the languages that you can expect to hear while up in the Cape Town skies.
+English, Afrikaans, German and Spanish is just a few of the languages that you can expect to hear while up in the Cape Town skies.

 If you think that this is something you would like to experience, then you have come to the right place because the Tandem Paragliding team in Cape Town will give an exclusive, exhilarating experience that will last you a lifetime.
 Pack your things, book your trip and let’s get up high in the sunny Cape Town skies.